tomzx/blog.tomrochette.com-content/agi/understanding-games/article.md

 In my article [Mari/o](../mario), I write on the topic of Neuroevolution of augmenting topologies[^1].
 NEAT is a genetic algorithm which goal is to generate and improve artificial neural networks in order to best respond to some selection criteria (generally a single evaluation metric).

 The algorithm works similarly to how a reinforcement algorithm would work, in the sense that it will promote genes/neural networks which better suit the goal given to it.
-In this particular exercise, the only reward that was given was based on how far Mario had move to the right (toward the end of the level goal).
+In this particular exercise, the only reward that was given was based on how far Mario had moved to the right (toward the end of the level goal).

 The game was basically replaced by a 13x13 grid where there exist 2 types of blocks: white to represent the ground and black to represent enemies or sprites.
 Thus, the NEAT algorithm was learning to play a dumbed down version of the game.
 And yet, it took it many hours to get to the point it would be able to complete the level without dying and its performance was still average at best.